Field Trips to Mound City Group

 • There is a lot of walking.
 The tour length is approximately one mile plus the walking between activities.

-• Food is not available for purchase at the Mound City Group visitor center.
+• Food is not available for purchase at the Mound City Group Visitor Center.
 Any adults attending with students must pack their own snacks, lunches and water bottles.
-Water fountains are available.
+A water fountain is available.

 Rangers in the Classroom